Yes. You don't have to hand in your notice when you start getting retirement benefits.

-Full retirement age is 66 and 2 months for people born in 1957 and will rise two months for each subsequent birth year until it settles at 67 for those born in 1956, and will gradually rise over the next few years to 67.
+Full retirement age is 66 years and 6 months for people born in 1957 and will rise two months for each subsequent birth year until it settles at 67 for those born in 1960 and later.
 Prior to FRA, Social Security doesn’t consider you fully “retired” if you make more than a certain amount from work, and it will deduct a portion of your benefits if your earnings exceed that limit.

 If you are receiving benefits and working in 2024 but not due to hit FRA until a later year, the earnings limit is $22,320.
 You lose $1 in benefits for every $2 earned over the cap.
 So, if you have a part-time job that pays $30,000 a year — $7,680 over the limit — Social Security will deduct $3,840 in benefits.

 If you receive wages, earnings-limit calculations are based on your gross pay; if you’re self-employed, Social Security counts your net income only.
 The Social Security pamphlet “How Work Affects Your Benefits” and its Retirement Earnings Test Calculator can provide more details.